rebuy-de/compose-navigation/README.md

     abstract fun build(navGraphBuilder: NavGraphBuilder) }
 ```
-*DISCLAIMER: for bottom sheet I use the [library](https://github.com/google/accompanist/issues/1480) library which currently only supports material but doesn't support material3, there is an open [issue](https://github.com/google/accompanist/issues/1480) on the library but it doesn't look like it will be fixed soon*
+*DISCLAIMER: for the bottom sheet, I use the [library](https://github.com/google/accompanist/issues/1480) library which currently only supports material but doesn't support material3, there is an open [issue](https://github.com/google/accompanist/issues/1480) on the library but it doesn't look like it will be fixed soon*

 ### Implementing all the NavRoutes